kawu/nerf/README.md

 --------------

 When the tool is used in the NER mode each sentence should be in a separate line.
-Its because Nerf currenlty doesn't perform any sentence level segmentation.
+It's because Nerf currently doesn't perform any sentence level segmentation.

 Training
 ========